tomekc/SwiftyRegex/README.md

 ## Author

 SwiftyRegex has been written by Tomek Cejner by urgent need of comfortable use of regular expressions in his project.
+Forks, pull requests are always welcome.

 Find me on Twitter as [@tomekcejner](http://twitter.com/tomekcejner)